Hutzler's: Early years

-The original Howard Street locations were razed in 1888 and replaced by the five-story Hutzler Brothers Palace Building, designed by the architectural firm of Baldwin & Pennington.
+The original Howard Street locations were razed in 1888 and replaced by the five-story Hutzler Brothers Palace Building, designed by Baldwin & Pennington, an architectural firm.
 An example of neoclassical architecture, the Palace was added to the National Register of Historic Places in 1984.
 Its exterior features included Nova Scotia gray stone, carved with Arabesque heads and foliage, and large display windows.
 Facing Clay Street, a keystone carved with the image of Moses Hutzler was placed over a display window.
 The new store was organized into several departments and employed 200 workers.

 In 1908, the company incorporated as Hutzler Brothers Company of Baltimore City.
 This was later amended to Hutzler Brothers Company.

-When Hutzler's opened its Colonial Tea Room on the fourth floor of the Palace building in 1917, more than one thousand people dined there.
-As well as providing shoppers with a convenient and popular dining location, the Tea Room also served as a venue for fashion shows.
+Hutzler's opened its Colonial Tea Room on the fourth floor of the Palace building in 1917.
+It provided shoppers with a convenient dining location, the Tea Room also served as a venue for fashion shows.

 Innovative retail practices

 An innovator of progressive retailing practices, Hutzler's established the one-price policy in 1868.
 With one-pricing, all customers pay the same price, set by the store for a specific item, for specific period of time.
-This policy replaced the process of higgling or haggling to negotiate prices determined by the bargaining skill of individual customers.
+This policy replaced the process of "higgling" or "haggling" to negotiate prices determined by the bargaining skill of individual customers.
 One-pricing for basic commodities was practiced before the Civil War, but Hutzler's may have been the first retailer to apply the policy to such a broad range of merchandise, including every item in the store.

 Hutzler's led the retailing industry as one of the first to establish a liberal return policy, granting refunds to dissatisfied customers, and the first Maryland retailer with its own fleet of delivery trucks.
 It is also believed to be the first retail chain that did not discriminate against African-American customers.
-They operated the first bargain counter during the civil war.
+They operated the first bargain counter during the Civil War.